raspberrypilearning/lego-data-dash/en/step_7.md

 It is possible to use a LEGO motor to simulate a clock face and recall data for a specific time.
 We can measure the angle of the motor when you move the indicator to a specific time, and then use an external switch to tell us if it's am or pm time.
 Ie., if the switch is closed, it's pm.
 It is also possible to make a 24 hour clock face (but less precise and not much easier) so we will make the 12 hour face for this example.

+You can create your own clock face on paper and cut it out, or use our printable version which you can [get by clicking here](images/clockface.jpg){:target="_blank"}.

 --- task ---
-Follow these build instructions to create a vertical sliding indicator:
+Follow these build instructions to create a LEGO clock:

 <mark>INSERT BUILD PDF WHEN DONE</mark>